nativemindnet/nativelang-magento/README.md

 1. **Download the Module** 📦

-   Download `nativemind_magento` to your local machine.
+   Download `nativelang_magento` to your local machine.

 2. **Upload to Magento** 📤